-- 1. The bus operator will give a verbal warning to the misbehaving student(s).
-All verbal counseling will be documented in the discipline records and in the bus operator's log book. - 2.
-If misbehaving continues, the bus operator will issue a written warning to be sent home with the student and will take appropriate steps to contact the parents or guardians. - 3.
-At the bus operator's discretion, the student may be issued a suspension from riding privileges for one to five days if the student continues to misbehave.
-The bus operator will take appropriate steps to contact the parents or guardians before the suspension. - 4.
-Students who fail to respond to the above-described discipline may be suspended from bus-riding privileges for a period of time to be determined by transportation officials.
+- 1. The bus operator will give a verbal warning to the student or students who are misbehaving.
+All verbal counseling will be documented by the bus operator - 2.
+If the student's conduct continues, the Transportation Department will issue a written warning sent to the student's parent/guardian/caregiver and will take appropriate steps to contact the student's parents/guardians/caregiver.
+The Transportation Department will also provide notice of the written warning to the school administrator. - 3.
+At the discretion of the Transportation Department and school administrator, the student may be issued a suspension from riding privileges for one (1) to five (5) days if the student continues to exhibit the prohibited conduct.
+The Transportation Department and school administrators will take appropriate steps to contact the student's parent/guardian/caregiver before the suspension. - 4.
+Students who fail to respond to the above-described discipline may be suspended from bus riding privileges for a period of time to be determined by the Transportation Department and school administrator.

-Note: Student behavior at the bus stop and on the bus is also subject to the Code of Conduct, and violations may subject students to discipline besides loss of bus privileges, including suspension and/or expulsion from school.
+Note: Student behavior at the bus stop and on the bus is subject to the District Code of Conduct, and violations may subject students to discipline besides loss of bus privileges, including suspension and/or expulsion.

-Bus Transportation After School Dismissal
+■ Bus Transportation After School Dismissal

-- 1. After school is dismissed for the day, buses will pick up students according to the transportation routing schedule set annually by the director of transportation services.
-Buses will leave the school no earlier than five minutes after the final dismissal bell. - 2.
+- 1. After school is dismissed for the day, buses will pick up students according to the transportation routing schedule set annually by the director of transportation.
+Buses will leave the school no earlier than five (5) minutes after the final dismissal bell. - 2.
+Students are required to provide appropriate identification through the current approved District system(s) when entering and exiting the bus. - 3.
 Buses will not return to school to pick up students arriving late at the loading zone.

-Student Assignment to Bus Stops
+■ Student Assignment to Bus Stops

-- 1. All eligible students will be assigned to a bus stop by transportation services.
+- 1. All eligible students that have applied and were approved will be assigned to a bus stop by the Transportation Department.
 Students must be picked up and dropped off at their assigned stops. - 2.
-Students wanting to bring a guest on the bus or to get off at a stop other than the one to which they are assigned must bring a note to the school office from a parent or guardian requesting this service.
-Requests will be honored provided students are well behaved and the bus does not become overloaded.
+Students who want to bring a guest on the bus or to get off at a stop other than the one to which they are assigned must bring a note to the school office from a parent/guardian/caregiver requesting this service.
+Requests will be honored provided students comply with this policy and the Student Code of Conduct and the bus is not over capacity.
 The principal or designee will issue a bus pass to be given to the bus operator by students requesting this service.
-Bus operators will accept only official bus passes issued by the school office or transportation services; they will not accept notes from parents or guardians.
+Bus operators will accept only official bus passes issued by the school office or the Transportation Department; they will not accept notes from parents/guardians/caregivers.